tauhidcp/cordova-plugin-simple-http-request/README.md

 ?>
 ```

-2. Client script Get Data From server using this plugin as follow (Cordova)
+2. Client script Get Data From server using this plugin (Cordova)

 ```
 function getData(){